 Indicates whether to perform DNSSEC lookaside validation, and if so, specifies the name of the DLV trust anchor.
-The default is to perform lookaside validation using a trust anchor of "dlv.isc.org", for which there is a built-in key.
-If specifying a different name, then -a must be used to specify a file containing the DLV key.
+The -a option must also be used to specify a file containing the DLV key.

 +[no]tcp

 Controls whether to use TCP when sending queries.
 The default is to use UDP unless a truncated response has been received.